 Manage disk space

 To see how much space is available on a disk, open a Finder window, select the disk in the Locations section of the Finder sidebar, then choose File > Get Info.
 To increase available space, you can compress folders, delete personal items, or store items on a separate disk.
-To learn more about freeing up storage, see Optimize storage space in System Information.
+To learn more about freeing up storage, see Optimise storage space in System Information.

 Partition a disk

 You can divide a single disk into sections, called partitions or volumes, that act like smaller disks.
-Some people do this to help organize and manage their disk space.
+Some people do this to help organise and manage their disk space.
 You can create partitions using Disk Utility.

 Back up your disk